PythonBenin/exercises/challenges/0002-dunks/statement.md

 loop.
 An infinite loop means that the player that ends the clip should be the one that get dunked on at the start.

+For simplicity, we add a restriction on the number of times a player can appear in the video.
+A player can appear only twice in the video: in the clip where he performed the dunk, and in the next clip where he gets dunked on.

 ## Input

 You input consist of several testcases, but no more than $100$.